 Perfect for… beginner-to-intermediate yogis looking to improve their moves – the teachers are so encouraging, you’ll master that headstand in no time.

-Monthly membership: £55 for a month of unlimited morning classes.
+Monthly membership: £55 for a month of unlimited morning classes, £108 for 10 classes.

 Formerly called Jivamukti Yoga London, this yoga studio hosts independent specialist instructors of this form of yoga.
 Jivamukti is ashtanga-based yoga which incorporates spiritual elements, like chanting.
 The centre has a smart feel with a hippy edge – represented by altars in each of the two studios complete with photos of Indian gurus.
 There's also a fitness shop where you can buy kit for perfecting your moves at home.
 The classes themselves are pretty intense, so best not make this the first ever yoga you try, but great for those already practising.